51.3 MB (1.7 MB compressed)

 39.9 x 32.3 cm ⏐ 15.7 x 12.7 in (300dpi)

 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Alveolar macrophage phagocytosis of E. coli (mammal lung pleural cavity), scanning electron micrograph (SEM).
+Alveolar macrophage phagocytosis of E. coli, coloured scanning electron micrograph (SEM).
+A red blood cell is near the macrophage filopodia (mammal lung pleural cavity).
 Note the macrophage has short filopodia that extend from the cell and aid in finding bacteria for phagocytosis.
 A tissue macrophage is a large, mature phagocyte that can ingest and destroy invading microbes, foreign particles, cancerous or diseased cells and cellular debris.
 Alveolar (lung pleural cavity) macrophages are part of the reticuloendothelial system.
-Magnification: x1,065 when shortest axis printed at 25 millimetres.
+Magnification: x875 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.